-- Deputy Head Teacher (line manager of SRE): To enable an annual evaluation of SRE within the school ensuring a clear strategy for advice and guidance, this is appropriately resourced and meets the school’s legal requirements
+- Deputy Head Teacher (line manager of RSE): To enable an annual evaluation of RSE within the school ensuring a clear strategy for advice and guidance, this is appropriately resourced and meets the school’s legal requirements

-- PSHE Coordinator: to ensure that the school maintains its high level of SRE provision for all pupils at all times overseeing tutors/heads of department and external agencies ensuring SRE is delivered.
-This includes, planning and implementation of SRE throughout the school, supporting teachers in the delivery of SRE, managing SRE resources and leading a partnership approach with outside agencies.
+- PSHE Coordinator: to ensure that the school maintains its high level of RSE provision for all pupils at all times overseeing tutors/heads of department and external agencies ensuring RSE is delivered.
+This includes, planning and implementation of RSE throughout the school, supporting teachers in the delivery of RSE, managing RSE resources and leading a partnership approach with outside agencies.

 - Teachers: all teachers have a responsibility of care; as well as fostering academic progress they should actively contribute to the guardianship and guidance of the physical, moral and spiritual well‐being of their pupils.
-Teachers will be expected to teach SRE.
-Appropriate training will be made available for all staff teaching SRE.
+Teachers will be expected to teach RSE.
+Appropriate training will be made available for all staff teaching RSE.

-SRE will be taught as part of the Science and RE curricula.
-It will also be enhanced through super learning days.
+RSE will be taught as part of the Science, RE and ICT curricula.
+It will also be enhanced through super learning days*.
 For pupils who are absent during these days catch up sessions will be provided.